OfirMazor/Aerial-Images-Semantic-Classification/README.md

 3) Use the Preprocessing.py script to convert RGB masks to single channel mask image.
    * This step is not requierd if you already own a converted version of masks.
 Once converted all rgb masks - the step is no longer require.

+4) All variables and configurations are set and defined Configurations.py.
+   Tuining of parameters can be changes directly in the Configuration script for better control and automation.